Jointly Awarded PhDs

 Your enrolment will be governed by an agreement between the University of Melbourne and the partner institution.
 You, the two institutions and your supervisors must complete the Agreement .
 It must be finalised well within the first year of candidature and set out the terms and conditions for payment of fees, your roles and responsibilities, enrolment, your supervision, thesis requirements and the procedures for your examination and graduation arrangements.
 The partner institution may have its own Agreement which may need to be completed.

 Funding opportunities depend on the location of your home institution.
 You nominate your home institution (where you will be based primarily) at the time of your application.
 The second institution is referred to as the partner institution.
 You only pay tuition fees to your home institution.

 If the University of Melbourne is your home institution, you:

 - May be eligible for a University of Melbourne living allowance (scholarship): see the Melbourne Scholarships page for more information.
 Recipients of these scholarships will continue to receive payments while they are undertaking their studies at the partner institution

 - May be considered for travelling scholarships and other support offered through your home faculty or graduate school.

 If the University of Melbourne is not your home institution, you will not be eligible for University of Melbourne stipends.
 We encourage to explore other funding options including:

 - Discuss funding opportunities with your supervisors and intended host institution

 - National and regional government sponsorship schemes

 - Overseas embassies and missions

-- Hobsons Scholarships search service, an online database of postgradue scholarships
+- Good Universities Guide, an online database of postgraduate scholarships